Strategy | Message from the Minister for Defence

 This strategy provides guidance to ensure the national S&T enterprise is strengthened and explicitly leveraged to achieve scale to address the strategic and geopolitical challenges we face.
 It includes initiatives to focus resources on Defence’s highest S&T priorities, and supports more streamlined transitioning of good technological ideas into capability.

 Defence’s STaR Shots program supports the outcomes of Government’s Next Generation Technologies Fund by ensuring there is an identified pathway from research to utilisation in solving priority defence capability gaps.
-Importantly, the NGTF remains the principle vehicle by which critical technology areas, that Australia must nurture for future Defence capabilities, are identified and pursued.
+Importantly, the NGTF remains the principal vehicle by which critical technology areas, that Australia must nurture for future Defence capabilities, are identified and pursued.

 In a new era of strategic competition, this strategy aims to ensure our defence force is technologically superior and fully integrated into a joint Australian force to be seamlessly interoperable with our Allies and partners globally.
 To achieve this we need seamless collaboration with our trusted industrial base and academic partners in Australia.